Roaring Kitty to testify on GameStop alongside hedge fund managers

 Massachusetts securities regulators have also issued a subpoena seeking Gill’s testimony.

-Reporting by Michelle Price, additional reporting by Svea Herbst-Bayliss; writing by Megan Davies; Editing by Sonya Hepinstall
+Reporting by Michelle Price and Megan Davies, additional reporting by Svea Herbst-Bayliss and John McCrank; Editing by Sonya Hepinstall and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.